 - 10.12.
 A comprehensive summary of the evaluation of the individual bids is included as Appendix B (Exempt) to this report and includes the names of the prospective suppliers for each lot. - 10.13.
-The recommended awards under Lots 2-6 meet the primary requirements of the Business Case and subsequent Invitation to Tender.
+The award under Lot 1 met the primary requirements of the Business Case and subsequent Invitation to Tender.